christianricci/executor/README.md

 Specific options for load_tracker:
         --status                     Provide number of rows status in the tracker Does not load any data
+        --inprogress_to_pending      Change IN-PROGRESS rows BACK to PENDING This allows reprocessing of stuck rows.

 Specific options for process_batch:
         --batch-size SIZE            Number of batches to process Default value: 6